Ady-Media-Design/the_portal/README.md

 **About The Portal**

 <sub>A project crafted by [adydeejay](https://github.com/adydeejay), proudly supported by [Ady Media Design](https://github.com/Ady-Media-Design).
-We welcome contributions and sponsorships from others who believe in this project and its potential.</sub>
+We welcome contributions and sponsorships from others who believe in this project and its potential.
+Full article here: [AI Movie Production – The Portal](https://adydesign.ro/portfolio/ai-movie-production-the-portal)</sub>

 $~$